Robby:

 even their slogans are entered into the consuming world.

-Enlightenment is the only sure way, nothing else works.
+sure way, nothing else works.

 BeiYin: